hermeszi/virus-simulation-scratch/README.md

 ## 👤 Author

 - myuen (42 Singapore)
-- Created during COVID-19 pandemic as a covid-awareness project.
+- Created during the COVID-19 pandemic as an awareness project.